 We can do so much better.
 Other countries have done so much better.

-I’m trying to remember exactly how my late mentor Michel-Rolph Trouillot put it–it was something to the effect of trying to change our why questions into how does questions, or to get us to think about the conditions of possibility.
-Anthropology cannot do the why, anymore than we can explain why the granary collapsed at that precise moment.
+In graduate school my late mentor Michel-Rolph Trouillot tried to change our why? questions into how does? questions.
+He wanted us to think about the “conditions of possibility.”
+Anthropology cannot do the “why?” any more than we can explain why the granary collapsed at that precise moment.
 We should not offer the why, because then we attempt to deliver something we cannot.
-It is perhaps a harsh creed, a creed that gives no answers while recognizing that what people seek most are those answers.
+It is perhaps a harsh creed.
+It is a creed that gives no answers to the ultimate “why?” and at the same time recognizing that what people seek most are those answers.

-But in analyzing the conditions of possibility, there is much that can be done, and anthropology might help us make choices about those possibilities.
-One of the conditions of possibility is race in the U.S., as Discuss White Privilege replies to Greg Downey, and this is a big reason why realistically we won’t get that semi-automatic weapon buyback.
+But in analyzing the conditions of possibility, there is much that can be done.
+Anthropology can help us make choices about those possibilities.
+One of the conditions of possibility is US racism, as Discuss White Privilege replies to Greg Downey.
+Racism is is a big reason we realistically never get a semi-automatic weapon buyback.
 She also points usefully to the Salon article, Time to profile white men?, which makes very clear that the only reason we are allowed to talk about these as complex and complicated societal issues–rather than simple, knee-jerk reactions–is because this is about white men.

-Meanwhile, we’re now hearing the clamor of the Rush to boost school safety.
-So now everyone wants to spend a gazillion dollars on school safety.
-They won’t spend 50 billion to buy back 50 million semi-automatic weapons; they won’t run anti-gun-control politicians out of office; they won’t spend money to support normal education; they won’t spend money to integrate our schools and neighborhoods.
-But now everyone has to get some new technology and lockdown consultants because the kids must be safe at any cost.
+After Newton we heard the clamor of the rush to spend a gazillion dollars on school safety.
+People won’t spend money to buy back semi-automatic weapons.
+Voters don’t run anti-gun-control politicians out of office.
+We don’t spend enough money to support normal education.
+We won’t spend money to integrate our schools and neighborhoods.
+But now everyone needs to get some new technology and lock-down consultants because the kids must be safe at any cost.

 Update: Daniel Lende later published a fuller account of The Newtown Massacre and Anthropology’s Public Response in American Antropologist (August 2013).